-During each of the three years ended December 31, 2011, 2010 and 2009, we recognized \$2.9 million in revenue under our collaboration agreement with DSP from amortization of up-front licensing fees.
+During each of the three years ended December 31, 2012, 2011 and 2010, we recognized \$2.9 million in revenue under our collaboration agreement with DSP from amortization of up-front licensing fees.

-We expect revenue to decrease significantly during 2012, primarily due to lower milestone revenue under the Abbott collaboration agreement.
-In 2011, we recognized an aggregate of \$30 million in milestone revenue.
-We do not expect to recognize any milestone revenue in 2012.
+We expect revenue to decrease significantly during 2013, primarily due to lower revenue under our collaboration agreements.
+We do not expect to recognize any milestone revenue in 2013.